Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 3. Stir-Fry or Sauté:

-Chop the drumsticks into small pieces and stir-fry them with onions, garlic, and other vegetables for a quick and tasty meal.
+Chop this into small pieces and stir-fry them with onions, garlic, and other vegetables for a quick and tasty meal.
 They absorb the flavors of the spices and other ingredients well.

 4. Stuffed Drumsticks:

-In some cuisines, drumsticks are stuffed with rice, vegetables, or meat, and then cooked to create a savory dish.
+In some cuisines, these are stuffed with rice, vegetables, or meat, and then cooked to create a savory dish.

 5. Smoothies or Juices:

-You can use powdered drumstick leaves in smoothies or juices to get a concentrated boost of nutrients.
+You can use powdered it’s leaves in smoothies or juices to get a concentrated boost of nutrients.
 This is a great way to enjoy the benefits of Moringa without cooking.

 Conclusion